 - Help treat inflammatory bowel disease and irritable bowel syndrome

 Other methods to have optimal immune function are:

-- Get adequate sleep – most doctors recommend 7-9 hours per night
+- Get adequate sleep – most doctors recommend seven to nine hours per night

 - Don’t smoke

-- Practice good hygiene (hand washing, teeth brushing, etc.)
+- Practice good hygiene like hand washing, teeth brushing and so on

 How Your Body Heals Wounds